kyverno/kyverno/test/conformance/kuttl/validating-admission-policy-reports/events/README.md

 # Title

-This test creates a deployment with Violation replicas.
-It then generates policy violation events for scanning validating admission policies in reports controller.
+This test checks for generated events when applying ValidatingAdmissionPolicies.

 ## Expected Behavior